DIY Picture Frame Moulding in the Master Bedroom

 Step Five: Touch up paint!

-After your caulk and wood filler has fully dried (for me, it was 20 minutes for the caulk and 45 minutes for the wood filler), you can use your paint brush to touch up the paint.
+After your caulk and wood filler has fully dried, you can use your paint brush to touch up the paint.
 You’ll want to paint over all of the caulk and wood filler, and it’s also a good time to get a close look at your walls and paint any spots that need touch ups (you know, since your face will be up close and personal with the drywall as you work!).

 I found that I only needed one coat of paint to cover up the caulk, and it went really fast with my brush.